-While that sounds great, it’s a bit more complicated than that.
+While asking your company to treat women better sounds great, it’s a bit more complicated than that.
 After all, very few people would feel comfortable marching up to the CEO’s door and saying, “I demand equal pay.”
 And very few CEOs would respond to that knock with an immediate, “Of course, come in and let me fix our payroll now.”

 But that doesn’t mean you’re stuck.
 Rather, it means that you have to approach this conversation correctly.
 And while each company is different, I recommend you start by setting up a meeting with HR or your manager.